2023 Best Genetics Schools in the Middle Atlantic Region

 University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the best schools for genetics students.
 It came in at #8 on the list.
 Pitt is a fairly large public school located in the city of Pittsburgh.

-SUNY Fredonia landed the #9 spot in the 2023 rankings for the best genetics programs.
-SUNY Fredonia is a small public school located in the town of Fredonia.
+SUNY Fredonia did quite well in this year’s ranking of the best schools for genetics students.
+It came in at #9 on the list.
+SUNY Fredonia is a small public school located in the distant town of Fredonia.

 Explore the best genetics colleges for a specific state in the Middle Atlantic region.